Paul Page: IndyCar broadcasting

 During his time at ABC, Page also anchored NASCAR and IROC broadcasts.
 Parallel to his work at ABC, Page also worked at ESPN, primarily as the anchor for CART Indy car telecasts.
 When the IRL was founded in 1996, he started covering those events as well.
 His work on the Indianapolis 500 in 1989 and 1990 help earn the Sports Emmy award for "Outstanding Live Sports Special."
 Other work on ABC/ESPN included AMA Supercross.

 Page worked both CART and IRL events from 1996 to 1998, then for a brief time from 1999 to 2001 was shifted to CART events exclusively.
 He moved back to full-time covering the IRL/IndyCar for 2002 when ABC/ESPN dropped CART/Champ Car from its lineup.

 Page's place on ABC's IRL/IndyCar coverage was taken by Todd Harris for the 2005 season in a move that proved unpopular.
 Page was reassigned to cover other events for the ESPN family of networks, most notably the X Games, NHRA, and the annual Nathan's Hot Dog Eating Contest.
 In 2006, Page shared announcing duties with Marty Reid for ESPN's coverage of NHRA Drag Racing, then took over NHRA full-time from 2007 to 2012.

 In 2009, Page returned to the IMS Radio Network coverage of the 2009 Indianapolis 500.
 He joined the booth as a guest analyst.
 It was Page's first Indy 500 race he covered since the 2004 race.
 He reprised the role in 2010–2013.

 In December 2013, it was announced that Page would return to the role as the radio Voice of the 500.
 He replaced Mike King for the 2014 and 2015 race, after King tendered his resignation.
-Page also called the 100th Indianapolis 500 broadcast in 2016, but handed over duties to the next 'Voice of the 500', Mark Jaynes.
+Page also called the 100th Indianapolis 500 broadcast in 2016, but handed over duties after the start to the next 'Voice of the 500', Mark Jaynes.
+Page has returned to the broadcast in subsequent years, sitting in the booth multiple times as a guest analyst.